sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bug
  - [MIFOSX-639] - loan transactions - externalId duplicates not being caught by exception
- - [MIFOSX-723] - In Savings, not able to adjust the transaction for the amount deposited as "Minimum opening balance"
+ - [MIFOSX-723] - In Savings, not able to adjust the cashTransaction for the amount deposited as "Minimum opening balance"
  - [MIFOSX-732] - Payment type need not be specified for charges for savings products